syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

             </RichTextEditorCustomToolbarItem>
         </RichTextEditorCustomToolbarItems>
     </RichTextEditorToolbarSettings>
-    <p>The Rich Text Editor component is WYSIWYG ('what you see is what you get') editor that provides the best user experience to create and update the content.
-Users can format their content using standard toolbar commands.</p>
+    <p>The Rich Text Editor component is the WYSIWYG ('what you see is what you get') editor that provides the best user experience to create and update the content.
+Users can format their content using the standard toolbar commands.</p>
 </SfRichTextEditor>

 @code {